-Abstract

-Adaptive data structures form a central topic of online algorithms research, beginning with the results of Sleator and Tarjan showing that splay trees achieve static optimality for search trees, and that Move-to-Front is constant competitive for the list update problem [ST85a, ST85b].
-This paper is inspired by the observation that one can in fact achieve a $1 + \epsilon$ ratio against the best static object in hindsight for a wide range of data structure problems via "weighted experts" techniques from Machine Learning, if computational decision-making costs are not considered.
+Abstract.
+Adaptive data structures form a central topic of on-line algorithms research.
+The area of Competitive Analysis began with the results of Sleator and Tarjan showing that splay trees achieve static optimality for search trees, and that Move-to-Front is constant competitive for the list update problem [ST1], [ST2].
+In a parallel development, powerful algorithms have been developed in Machine Learning for problems of on-line prediction [LW], [FS].
+This paper is inspired by the observation made in [BB] that if computational decision-making costs are not considered, then these "weighted experts" techniques from Machine Learning allow one to achieve a $1 + \varepsilon$ ratio against the best static object in hindsight for a wide range of data structure problems.

-In this paper, we give two results.
-First, we show that for the case of lists, we can achieve a $1 + \epsilon$ ratio with respect to the best static list in hindsight, by a simple efficient algorithm.
-This algorithm can then be combined with existing results to simultaneously achieve good static and dynamic bounds.
-Second, for trees, we show a (computationally inefficient) algorithm that achieves what we call "dynamic search optimality": dynamic optimality if we allow the online algorithm to make free rotations after each request.
+In this paper we give two results.
+First, we show that for the case of lists, we can achieve a $1 + \varepsilon$ ratio with respect to the best static list in hindsight, by a simple efficient algorithm.
+This algorithm can then be combined with existing results to achieve good static and dynamic bounds simultaneously.
+Second, for trees, we show a (computationally inefficient) algorithm that achieves what we call "dynamic search optimality": dynamic optimality if we allow the on-line algorithm to make free rotations after each request.
 We hope this to be a step towards solving the longstanding open problem of achieving true dynamic optimality for trees.